jorbDehmel/tera/README.md

 I'm bored and I have nothing better to do.

-## Overview: Tera, Terace, and Deco
+## Overview: Tera, Terace, Tricat and Deco

 Tera is a base-3 CPU simulator.
 It runs .tera files which are compiled by Terace, the Tera assembler.
 Terace takes in .tasl (ternary assembly language) files.
 Deco is the Tera decompiler, which takes .tera files and outputs a possible .tasl source.
+Tricat echos the raw trytes of a ternary file.

 Tera - TERnAry cpu
 Terace - TERA ASSembler (Abbreviation works verbally) Deco - DECOmpiler
+Tricat - Ternary Cat (As in the UNIX command cat)

 ## Use